 GD Replaced by GC - The main reason GD plants were replaced with GC plants starting in the early 1970s was that the GD method required a huge amount of energy, about 2,500 kWh per SWU, whereas GC plants needed less than 50 kWh per SWU.
-Also, GC plants could be built in modules, GD could not.
+Also, GC plants could be built in modules; GD plants could not.

 The Principle - Uranium hexafluoride gas is introduced into a cylinder spinning at very high speed in a partial vacuum.
-The heavier U-238 molecules move towards the outside whereas the lighter U-235 molecules move towards the centre, A counter-current flow is developed and the slightly enriched product is extracted by scoops at the bottom while the depleted stream is extracted by scoops at the top.
-Even though the separation factor is about 1.1 and much higher than the 1.0003 in a diffusion plant, a large number of stages are needed in a cascade to obtain 3-5% enriched product.
+The heavier U-238 molecules move towards the outside whereas the lighter U-235 molecules move towards the center.
+A counter-current flow is developed, and the slightly enriched product is extracted by scoops at the bottom while the depleted stream is extracted by scoops at the top.
+Even though the separation factor is about 1.1 (much higher than the 1.0003 in a diffusion plant), a large number of machines are needed to obtain usable quantities of 3-5% enriched product.